Keyboard shortcuts

 Memory and ownership

-• Struct wrappers implement Closeable; either call .close() explicitly or use use { ... }.
+• Struct and interface wrappers implement Closeable; either call .close() explicitly or use use { ... }.
 The finalize() safety net runs during GC but is not a substitute for deterministic cleanup.

 • Strings returned from JNI are fresh Java strings; the JNI shim frees the underlying Rust pointer with weaveffi_free_string before returning.

-• Byte arrays returned from JNI are copied with SetByteArrayRegion before the Rust buffer is freed.
+• Byte arrays returned from JNI are copied with SetByteArrayRegion, then the Rust buffer is freed with weaveffi_free_bytes.

 Async support